What is the goal of wildlife conservation?

 When too many fish are removed from the ocean it creates an imbalance that can break down the entire food web.
 This can lead to the loss of other important marine life such as, endangered sea turtles and corals.

-I really recommend you give the article we wrote: 23 examples of keystone species, to better understand the consequences involved if a food web were to break.
+I really recommend you read the article 23 examples of keystone species, to better understand the consequences of a broken food web.

 Nevertheless, the demand for fish continues to increase around the globe.
 The fish industry ranks as one of the most highly traded food commodities and fuels a $362 billion global industry.